What is a Solutions Engineer?

 Nov 4, 2025

-To do what I do you need to spend a lot of time in rooms and meetings with stakeholders.
-Much of the time these stakeholders are a lot more important than you.
-They have impressive titles like “Director of Engineering” and “VP of Software Development.”
-You have to listen to what they want, determine what they actually need (which is often not what they think they need), identify the problem they’re actually trying to solve, the bottleneck or pain point they’re facing, translate their vague definitions of success into something identifiable and measurable, and then design a solution that solves that problem.
-You have to know when to say no, when something is a bad idea, and be comfortable telling someone who might make several times your salary and has the ear of the CEO that what they want can’t be done, or could be but actually won’t solve their problem, or will work in the short term but cause a mountain of tech debt later.
-I actually find it’s best to really narrow down the problem and what the solution looks like before you even begin to talk technical details.
+You have to listen to what they want, determine what they actually need, identify the problem they’re trying to solve, translate their vague definitions of success into something measurable, and then design a solution that solves that problem.
+And you have to know when to say no. Sometimes that means telling someone who might make several times your salary, and has the ear of the CEO, that what they want can’t be done, or could be done but won’t solve their problem, or will work in the short term but create a mountain of tech debt later.

 This is obviously a parody but, like all good parodies, it’s not that far from the truth.

-I am REALLY good at that first half.
-And it’s not a thing that just anyone can do.
-It’s not a thing that you can watch some YouTube videos or read some docs and figure out.
-It’s the kind of thing that you can only be good at by having the right personality and just doing it a lot.
 So that’s why I’ve always considered myself a Solutions Architect.
 I architect solutions.
-Most often with the Atlassian Suite sure, but again, that’s not the hard part.
-The skillset needed to be a good Solutions Architect is pretty universal regardless of the platform(s) that the solution will be implemented in.
-I can ramp up on the platform pretty quickly, I had literally never used Jira before a buddy reached out to me and told me the little startup he was working for was hiring smart bodies to be Atlassian Consultants.
+Most often with the Atlassian suite, sure, but again, that’s not the hard part.
+The skillset needed to be a good Solutions Architect is pretty universal regardless of the platform the solution will be implemented in.
+I can ramp up on the platform pretty quickly.
+I had literally never used Jira before a buddy reached out and told me the little startup he was working for was hiring people who could learn quickly and figure things out.

 Do I consider myself a salesperson?
-No. But it looks like “Solutions Engineer” is most commonly a pre-sales role.
+Not really.
+But it seems like “Solutions Engineer” is most commonly a pre-sales role.
 I get the connection.
 It’s essentially the same process.
-You meet with stakeholders, identify their problems, design a solution for them to solve those problems, and the platform you’re (hopefully) implementing it in is the software or service that your company offers.
+You meet with stakeholders, identify their problems, design a solution for them to solve those problems, and the platform that you’re (hopefully) implementing it in is the software or service that your company offers.
 Regardless of whether the “customer” is a team within the company you work for or a team at another company you want to sell to, it’s the same skillset.
 Would I be good at it?
 I think so.
 But I do know that I would still focus on designing the best solution, not upselling or meeting some quota.

 So am I a Solutions Engineer?
 A Solutions Architect?
 An Application Engineer?
 Atlassian SME?
 Does the title even matter?
 I’m not sure.
-Now that I am starting to seriously look around for my next role, talking to recruiters, interviewing for positions, it’s a question I will be asking myself.
-And hey, if your team needs someone to turn ambiguous goals into working systems, let’s talk.
+Now that I am starting to seriously look around for my next role, talking to recruiters, and interviewing for positions, it’s a question I will be asking myself.

 Until next time!